Understanding energy transition dynamics.

 • at Griffith University, 226 Grey St, South Brisbane, QLD, 4101

-The Australian National Electricity Market (NEM)
+The Australian National Electricity Market (NEM) (2 hours)

-The economics of network regulation
+The economics of network regulation (1 hour)

-A future energy scenario
+The future of energy scenario (1 hour)

 Earn your Digital Badge.